 Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

-B2C eCommerce sales reached $6 billion in 2019.
-Estimates for 2020 were initially set to a 15-25 percent growth, however, since the start of the COVID-19 pandemic the market has undergone dramatic changes across sectors leading to higher than expected eCommerce sales of an estimated $9 billion.
+B2C eCommerce sales reached $9.4 billion in 2020.
+E-commerce sales for 2021 are expected to grow a 23 percent reaching $11.6 billion.
+Growth has exceeded expectations from previous years due to the COVID-19 pandemic, pension funds withdrawals, and government financial stimulus.
 Historically, eCommerce has had a positive growth trend over the last decade due to Chile’s rapid and continuing technological infrastructure development.

 Assessment of Current Buyer Behavior in Market

-Food and purchase delivery services, such as Rappi, Uber Eats and PedidosYa have experience an unexpected increase in demand due to COVID-19 sanitary restrictions.
-The use of these platforms has increased up to 250 percentduring the pandemic.
-This eCommerce growthd has also changed the way restaurants and retailers operate, and now Dark Kitchens and Dark Stores are popping up with the purpose of serving online channels with no public facing personnel.
+Food and purchase delivery services, such as Rappi, Uber Eats, and PedidosYa have experience an unexpected increase in demand due to COVID-19 sanitary restrictions.
+Consumer spending in food and personal care categories, as tracked in a joint study by We Are Social and Hootsuite, experienced the strongest growth of 42.5 percent.
+This eCommerce growth has also changed the way restaurants and retailers operate, and dark kitchens and dark stores are opening across Chile with the purpose of serving online channels with no public facing personnel.
+High-end consumers preference for small local entrepreneurs who generally only sell online has also incrased.
+According to a study by Bridge Research, COVID-19 has also influenced the purchase decisions of consumers with price and delivery accounting for 48 percent when making purchase decisions.

 Local eCommerce Sales Rules & Regulations